Ankoku Temple (Aki)

 Early in 1585, Ekei engaged in negotiations for the Mōri clan to formally serve under Hideyoshi for which he was praised by Hideyoshi.
 By this time, Ekei had already become a close associate of Hideyoshi, and after the Conquest of Shikoku, was awarded a fief of 23,000 koku in the Wake District of Iyo Province.
 After the Subjugation of Kyūshū in 1586, Ekei’s fief was increased to 60,000 koku.
 Although Ekei was a priest, he acquired the unusual status of a daimyō of the Toyotomi.
 In 1591, the Ankoku Temple was granted control of lands with a yield of 11,000 koku.

 In addition to serving as a close associate of Hideyoshi, in the first month of 1585, Ekei, along with Kuroda Yoshitaka and Miyamoto Sōfu reached a peace agreement with the Ōtomo and Mōri clans prior to the Subjugation of Kyūshū.
 Ekei was dispatched to Kyūshū to give instructions to local commanders, and, upon orders of Hideyoshi, engaged in ministerial duties such as the conduct of land surveys and construction of the Senjōkaku, an auxiliary structure on the grounds of the Itsukushima Shrine.
 As a bushō, Ekei led forces in the Conquest of Odawara, and, in the third month of 1590, Ekei joined Wakizaka Yasuharu and Chōsokabe Motochika to attack Shimizu Yasuhide at Shimoda Castle.
 After a month-long hold-out by the defenders, the castle fell.
 At this time, signboards were posted along the Yoko River to warn sailors that violence and plunder were prohibited in that area.

 Uprisings by local families in Higo Province

-When local families in Higo Province caused riots, Ekei served as the leader of the Second Division with retainers of the Mōri family comprised of groups from Aki Province including the Kuriya, the Koshi, the Ise, the Oda, and the Hino.
+When local families in Higo Province caused uprisings, Ekei served as the leader of the Second Division with retainers of the Mōri family comprised of groups from Aki Province including the Kuriya, the Koshi, the Ise, the Oda, and the Hino.
 These soldiers followed the First Division led by Kobayakawa Hidekane, Tachibana Muneshige, Nabeshima Naoshige, and Tsukushi Hirokado.
 When, together with the commanders of the First Division, the army attacked Tanaka Castle defended by Hebaru Chikayuki and Wani Chikazane, Ekei convinced the Hebaru clan to collude and induced the fall of the castle.